-Rotavirus notifications to the Department of Health increased in the past week and norovirus detections at PathWest decreased (Figure 13).
+Rotavirus notifications to the Department of Health increased in the past week.
+The number of norovirus detections at PathWest in the past week was unavailable at the time of reporting (Figure 13).

 Figure 13.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks